What Can a Career Coach Do for Me

 Application Strategy and Materials

-A coach won’t just give you templates and walk away.
-You’ll get a tailored application strategy that prioritizes high-probability roles and channels, and materials that pass applicant tracking systems while appealing to human reviewers.
-Typical coaching support includes precise edits and positioning for your resume, LinkedIn profile, and cover letter.
+A coach won’t just hand you templates and walk away.
+You’ll get a tailored application strategy that prioritises high-probability roles and channels, and materials that pass applicant tracking systems while appealing to human reviewers.
+Typical coaching support includes precise edits and positioning for your résumé, LinkedIn profile, cover letter.

 Interview Preparation and Story Practice